saul.pw/ software writing art links crosswords

 In computer-land, you can almost imagine “1e23.77974” being suitable in any computer language that allows the “6.022e23” notation.

-To simplify the notation even further, we don’t exactly need to specify base 10, since it’s all but exclusively used when specifying actual quantities:
+To simplify the notation even further, we don’t exactly need to specify base 10, since it’s all but exclusively used when specifying actual quantities: ^23.8

-We will need to use a symbol to differentiate mag numbers from real numbers.
+We need to use a symbol to differentiate mag numbers from real numbers.
 The ^ (caret) is a common ASCII notation for exponentiation, used in many languages, and available on every keyboard.

 How to pronounce ^24 or ↑24